wp-plugins/gravity-forms-wcag-20-form-fields/readme.txt

 2. Shows list field with 'buttons' instead of images to add and delete rows - buttons are styled like the previous images but are keyboard accessible.

 == Changelog ==

+= 1.2.9 =

+* Fix: resolve undeclared variable issue in fieldset conditions (change $fieldtype to $field_type).
+* Fix: resolve issue with radio fields incorrectly being marked as required - each item in the radio field was being marked as required (using aria-required=true) when only the fieldset should have been.
+Reference: http://stackoverflow.com/questions/8509481/aria-required-in-a-radio-group= 1.2.8
+* Fix: resolve issue with radio field 'other' option not including a label.
+Added screen-reader only labels for radio and input field assigned to 'other' option.
+* Fix: resolve issue with jQuery script loading before jQuery was available.
+Moved to footer using wp_footer action.

 = 1.2.8 =